top of page

 reviews

-The show is one of those rare artistic events that embed themselves in your soul and memory, resonating strongly for a long time, changing your sensibility and transforming the paradigm of how you see yourself in the world and perceive the planet around us.
+"HERE elevated to a trillion" is one of those rare artistic events that embed themselves in your soul and memory, resonating strongly for a long time, changing your sensibility and transforming the paradigm of how you see yourself in the world and perceive the planet around us.

 Elisa throws us into a dual, surgical gaze—microscopic for our humanity and telescopic for the cosmos—reframing, with this dual perspective, both the insignificance and importance of humanity in this infinite universe.
 She opens new possibilities for values in our affections, our roles in interrelations, and our larger relationship with the biosphere in times of climate crisis.